 In keeping with its mission of education, Brook Hill Farm is involved in a number of research projects, from laboratory-based biological studies to the relationship between Equine Assisted Learning in Education and high school graduation rates of at-risk youth.
-Many of these projects are done in collaboration with colleges and universities, such as Virginia Tech and Randolph College.
+Many of these projects are done in collaboration with colleges and universities, such as Virginia Tech, University of Lynchburg, and Randolph College.